|

 No upper age limit |

-AP LAWCET 2026 will be conducted in Computer-Based Test (CBT) mode.
-The exam consists of 120 multiple-choice questions to be completed within 90 minutes.
+AP LAWCET 2026 was conducted in Computer-Based Test (CBT) mode in both English and Telugu.
+The exam consisted of 120 multiple-choice questions completed within 90 minutes.

 |